node-machine/rttc/README.md

 ##### .isStrictType(typeSchema, [recursive=false])

-Determine whether the given type schema is "strict" (meaning it is a string, number, boolean, lamda, faceted dictionary, or patterned array).
+Determine whether the given type schema is "strict" (note that this is NOT the same as `validateStrict()`!!!
+It's confusing and we should change the terminology.
+In this sense, "strict" means that it is a string, number, boolean, lamda, faceted dictionary, or patterned array).
 If second argument (`recursive`) is set to `true`, then also recursively check the subkeys of faceted dictionaries and patterns of arrays in the type schema.

 | type                    | is strict?          |
 |-------------------------|---------------------|